ephant/ccmarkettips/README.md

 # Cookie Clicker Market Tips
 Simple Stock Market Tips addon for Cookie Clicker

-Calculates "Resting Value" for each stock and displays below the stock value.
+Calculates "Resting Value" for each stock and displays below the stock value along with a recommendation for whether you should buy or sell.
+It's not get very smart and can't tell if a stock is going up and down so use your own judgement.
+The mod bases its decision purely on current price and not trajectory.

 Right now this addon is very very light and that is all it does.

 ### Features
 * Displays "Resting Value" for each stock
+* Displays Buy, Sell or Hold recommendation based on current value and resting value

 ### Planned Features
 * Typical High/Low for each stock under different modes
-* Recommendation for Buy/Sell based on current price

 ### Oh and Maybe...?
 * Display mode that stock is in